A fractional representation approach to the robust regulation problem for MIMO systems

 The plant and the controller are assumed to be matrices over the field of fractions $\fractions{\stable}$.
 The control configuration considered in this article is depicted in Fig. \ref{fig:Closedloop}.
 The resulting closed loop transfer matrix from $(\reference,\disturbance)$ to $(\error,\control)$ is

 The transfer functions $(I-\Plant\Cont)\inv$ and $(I-\Plant\Cont)\inv \Plant$ are called the \emph{sensitivity matrix} and the \emph{load disturbance sensitivity matrix}, respectively.

-\begin{remark} Note that the choice $e=y+\reference$ is made in Fig. \ref{fig:Closedloop} instead of the more intuitive $e=y-y_r$.
-The choice does not restict the generality, and one can avoid some technical difficulties this way because the closed loop is then symmetric with respect to $\Plant$ and $\Cont$. \end{remark}
+\begin{remark} The choice $e=y+\reference$ is made in Fig. \ref{fig:Closedloop} instead of the more intuitive $e=y-y_r$.
+It does not restrict the generality, and one can avoid some technical difficulties this way because the closed loop is then symmetric with respect to $\Plant$ and $\Cont$. \end{remark}

 \begin{definition} \begin{enumerate} \item A matrix or a vector $H\in\matrices{\fractions{\stable}}$ is \emph{stable} if $H\in\matrices{\stable}$, and otherwise it is unstable.

 \item A controller $\Cont\in\fractions{\stable}^{m\times n}$ \emph{stabilizes} $\Plant\in\fractions{\stable}^{n\times m}$ if the closed loop transfer matrix \eqref{eq:ClosedLoop} is stable. \end{enumerate} \end{definition}